cofoundry-cms/Cofoundry.Docs/src/Admin Panel/Dashboard Customization.md

-﻿*Cofoundry currently supports only basic customization of the admin panel dashboard, allowing you to replace the content with custom html.
+*Cofoundry currently supports only basic customization of the admin panel dashboard, allowing you to replace the content with custom html.
 We intend to develop more advanced features in a future release, so if you want to contribute suggestions please check out [Issue #150](https://github.com/cofoundry-cms/cofoundry/issues/150).*

 ## Replacing the default content